PythonRails/orm/README.md

 queryset.filter(exclude_user=blocked_user)

 # get first, last or all records from queryset
-Blog.all    # or queryset.all
+Blog.all    # or "queryset.all"
-Blog.first  # or queryset.first
+Blog.first  # or "queryset.first"
-Blog.last   # or queryset.last
+Blog.last   # or "queryset.last"

 # create / delete / update - object
 blog = Blog.create(name='Super tech blog')